5/7/2025

 Chief Executive Officer

-that from a market perspective, the tougher compare would be on the fact that new is up a little bit.
-Us was up a little bit last year.
-Wholesale was up a little bit.
-And so the expectations of a flattish wholesale would be a little bit more on that market.
-Not about us.
-I'm pricing.
-I don't think I really, I think at the end of the day, we're within our expectations.
-I think Bill and the call mentioned where we were with our poo.
-You know, in, you know, it was.
+the tougher compare would be on the fact that new is up a little bit, used was up a little bit last year, wholesale was up a little bit.
+And so the expectations of a flattish wholesale would be a little bit more on, that'd be about market, not about us.
+On pricing, I don't think I really, I think at the end of the day, we're within our expectations.
+I think Bill and Nicole mentioned where we were with ARPU.
+You know, in, you know, it was five.

 speaker